dsblack0/CyberChicks/README.md

 SnapAlert revolutionizes workplace productivity by bringing sophisticated AI capabilities directly to your device - no cloud required, no data shared, no barriers to entry.
 This comprehensive productivity monitoring system embodies the vision of democratized AI by making advanced machine learning accessible to every worker, in every environment, regardless of their technical expertise or internet connectivity.

-## AI for Everyone, Everywhere - Our Mission

 **Breaking Down AI Barriers in the Workplace:**

 SnapAlert addresses the critical challenge that while AI promises to transform productivity, most solutions require cloud connectivity, technical expertise, or compromise user privacy.
 Our edge AI approach ensures that **everyone** - from remote workers in areas with poor internet to privacy-conscious professionals in sensitive environments - can access personalized productivity intelligence.